jamesmeyer1/EKSKube2IAM/README.md

   ]
 }

-Step 5: Launch nodes with IAM ROles
+Step 5: Launch nodes with IAM Roles
+<Include CFN Stack with parameter for IAM Role to be assigned to worker nodes.

 Step 6: Deploy kube2iam